Get AI SEO for FREE.

 3 Editing Options

-Now that we have discussed how to create a custom Schema in brief, we will look into the editing options that Rank Math offers in detail.
+Now that we have discussed how to create a custom Schema briefly, we will examine the editing options that Rank Math offers in detail.

 3.1 Add Property